testdriverai/demo-pubnub/README.md

 <img src="https://github.com/dashcamio/demo-pubnub/assets/318295/58e82171-7eb8-420c-b41f-89a63493c415" width="300" />

-In this demo we also enable `logVerbosity: true`, which enables PubNub's own debugging information to appear in the console.
+In this demo, we also enable `logVerbosity: true`, which enables PubNub's own debugging information to appear in the console.

 <img src="https://github.com/dashcamio/demo-pubnub/assets/318295/6dffecc0-0338-4889-9e05-bf010a82fd40" width="300" />